kaizen-ai/kaizenflow/documentation/technical/backtesting_design.md

 - A distinction between `gluonts` and `sklearn` in training and prediction is that `gluonts` wants to ingest the entire time series up to the present time
-  - Though `context_length` (for number of historical values used) may be set explicitly, values in the more distant past may still in fact enter in in training and prediction
+  - Though `context_length` (for number of historical values used) may be set explicitly, values in the more distant past may still in fact enter in training and prediction
   - If performed in a naive way (e.g., converting a time slice of the input dataframe into the `gluonts` `ListDataset` format), there will be a large